PROCEDURES AND REQUIREMENTS FOR REPORTING A MARRIAGE CONTRACTED OUTSIDE THE PHILIPPINES (Leia em Português)

 3. One passport-size (2"x2") photo each of parties, facing front, taken not more than six (6) months from date of submission.
 Please, sign at the side or bottom front.

-4. If the marriage took place more than a year before the actual registration of marriage, the Filipino spouses should execute and submit a duly notarized Declaration or Affidavit stating the reason(s) for the delayed registration.
+4. If the marriage took place more than a year before the actual registration of marriage, the Filipino spouses should execute and submit a duly notarized/Apostilled Declaration or Affidavit stating the reason(s) for the delayed registration.

 5. Processing fees and other pertinent information: click here